 As a contributor to Prime Women, I have been impressed at the founders behind this online magazine.
 They embody the spirit of “prime women” in the 21st century – still full of ideas, energy and a lot to give.
 In particular, I have loved watching the team begin to understand social media and its importance, how search engines work and learning new skills to maximize these.

-So, I gave myself a treat and interviewed Dorthy Miller, a key driver behind Prime Women, to understand what gave them the idea, how did they go about starting a business after 50 for women and what have they learned along the way?
+So, I gave myself a treat and interviewed Dorthy Miller Shore, the key driver behind Prime Women, to understand what gave her and her co-founders the idea, how did they go about starting a business after 50 for women and what have they learned along the way?
 Here I share Dorthy’s insights:

 (And you should know that Dorthy was already an enormously successful businesswoman, having built one of the largest woman owned automotive advertising agencies in the US – click on the link to read more about her background)